Partial Rate Matrix for Dark Matter Scattering

 \section{Conclusion}

-Vector space integration makes the direct detection calculation several orders of magnitude faster.
-In the limit of large $N_\mathcal{R}$, the reduction in computation time is so extreme that an analysis that would otherwise have taken \emph{thousands of cpu-years} can instead be completed on a 2014 MacBook Air in a few hours~\footnote{Taking $T_\text{num.int.} / T_\text{Tr} \sim 10^7$, and the limit where \eqref{time:tot} is dominated by the $N^4 T_\text{Tr}$ term, assuming that tabulated versions of $f_S^2$ and $g_\chi$ or the coefficients in $\ket{f_S^2}$, $\ket{g_\chi}$ are already known.
-This estimate accounts for the fact that the laptop in question is slower than the computer used to generate Fig.~\ref{fig:accuracy}, or other CPUs typically available to academic researchers.}.
+Using the partial rate matrix $K^{(\ell)}_{mm'}$, the direct detection calculation becomes several orders of magnitude faster.
+In the limit of large $N_\mathcal{R}$, the reduction in computation time is so extreme that an analysis that would otherwise have taken \emph{thousands of cpu-years} can instead be completed on a 2014 MacBook Air in a few hours~\footnote{Taking $T_\text{num.int.} / T_\text{Tr} \sim 10^7$, and the limit where \eqref{time:tot} is dominated by the $N^4 T_\text{Tr}$ term, assuming that tabulated versions of $f_S^2$ and $g_\chi$ or the coefficients in $\ket{f_S^2}$, $\ket{g_\chi}$ are already known.}.
+A Python implementation of this method, Vector Spaces for Dark Matter (\texttt{vsdm}), is publicly available~\cite{Lillard_VSDM_2023} and can be installed via:

-There are several immediate applications. \eqref{eq:rateTrace} makes it easy to determine the optimal orientations of an anisotropic DM detector, or to determine how variations in $g_\chi$ affect the DM scattering rates.
-The vector space method also streamlines the combination of astrophysics results ($g_\chi$) with the inputs from condensed matter and physical chemistry ($f_S^2$).
-With buy-in from the community, or with moderate individual efforts, a library of $\ket{f_S^2}$ and $\ket{g_\chi}$ coefficients could be assembled for all the detector materials and astrophysical models currently under consideration.
-Among other benefits, this shared resource would make it much easier to reproduce results from other researchers.
+There are several immediate applications.
+The partial rate matrix \eqref{eq:rateTrace} makes it easy to determine the optimal orientations of an anisotropic DM detector, or to determine how variations in $g_\chi$ affect the DM scattering rates.
+The form of \eqref{eq:rateTrace} also provides new information for selecting target materials: for example, to be sensitive to the leading $\ell = 1$ anisotropy in $g_\chi$, the detector material needs to have a large $\ell = 1$ response.
+Center-symmetric crystals such as trans-stilbene~\cite{Blanco:2021hlm} have support only at even $\ell$, suggesting that even larger modulation amplitudes could be discovered in materials that lack this discrete symmetry.